 Posting Date: January 23, 2020 Position Title: Contract – Graphic Designer/Illustrator Duration: Contract Hours: Project Basis Compensation: Negotiable, on a project basis, approximately $1000/campaign

-The Asian Pacific American Network of Oregon (APANO) and APANO Communities United Fund is looking for a motivated and culturally responsive Communications Associate to support our communications efforts.
-The ideal candidate will be tech savvy and have strong writing and editing skills, be creative, and social justice oriented.
-Your values should align with those of APANO.
-A successful candidate will have a range of opportunities to develop skills, knowledge, and confidence in working for social justice.
-The ideal candidate is movement-oriented and is excited to work to build a dynamic, queer-friendly, multi-ethnic, API-centered and led, intergenerational organization.
+The Asian Pacific American Network of Oregon (APANO) and APANO Communities United Fund is looking for a Graphic Designer and Illustrator to support our communications efforts.
+The ideal candidate will be creative, social justice oriented, and skilled in both graphic design and illustration.
+The ideal candidate is also movement-oriented and is excited to create work to reflect a dynamic, queer-friendly, multi-ethnic, API-centered and led, intergenerational organization.

-Consideration of candidates will begin 9/23/19 and continue until the position is filled.
+Consideration of candidates will begin immediately after posting and continue until the position is filled.